 Change One Thing Award

 The Change One Thing Award celebrates the great work in the Charles Sturt learning and teaching community.
-It supports staff to learn from each other about practical and innovative solutions to learning and teaching challenges.
-This award is based on the Dalhousie University Change one Thing grant.
+It supports staff in learning from one another about practical and innovative solutions to learning and teaching challenges.
+This award is based on the Dalhousie University Change One Thing grant.

 The Charles Sturt Change One Thing Award provides a pathway for being nominated for the Regional Universities Network (RUN) Learning and Teaching Awards.
 The RUN Learning & Teaching Awards recognise excellence and achievement at regional universities across Australia.